xtonousou/ship/README.md

 $ gpg --verify ship.sh.asc ship.sh
 ```

-Successfully verified file should output
+A successfully verified file outputs

 > Good signature from "Sotirios M. Roussis <xtonousou@gmail.com>"

-If not, make sure you are downloading the right file from the right sources
+If not, make sure you are getting the right file from the right sources

 ---